MasterprojectRK/DNN-pCC/README.md

 ```

 ## Hi-C matrices
-Hi-C matrices have been downloaded in hic-format from the gene expression omnibus (GEO), accession key GSE63525 (data from Rao et al. 2014).
+Hi-C matrices provided in this repository (train_test_data) have been downloaded in hic-format from the gene expression omnibus (GEO), accession key GSE63525 (data from Rao et al. 2014).
 Here, the "combined_30" versions have been used, which contain only high-quality reads.
 All matrices have then been coverted to cooler format using `hic2cool convert`
 ```
 hic2cool convert -r 25000 $INFILE $OUTFILE